debraysimon/tpxle-doc/docs/AbeewayRefGuide/ble-communication-interface/connection-pairing/readme.md

 1. Once connected, the tracker does not accept any other BLE connections.
 2. If the tracker has the bond information, only the paired central device can connect to it.
 3. When the tracker is bonded and securely connected to the central device, the geolocation is done by the central device.
 4. If a bonded central device lost its security keys, it can establish the bond again with the tracker, if the bit 11 of the *config_flags* parameter is set to 0.
-See [Asymmetric BLE pairing](../../ble-communication-interface/connection-pairing/#asymmetric-ble-pairing) section below for more details
+See [Asymmetric BLE pairing](../../ble-communication-interface/connection-pairing/#asymmetric-ble-pairing) section below for more details.
+5. If the bit21 of [**config_flags** parameter](../../downlink-messages/parameters-configuration/#miscellaneous-parameters) is set to true, the tracker will ask for 6 digit PIN on the phone requesting to pair with the tracker for the first time.
+This PIN can be retrieved from the backend and this feature is specific to [Abeeway tracking app](/C-Procedure-Topics/GetStartedMobileApp_T/).
 :::

 ### Disconnection with a bonded device